olympian94/TierProvision/README.md

 > _We can only see a short distance ahead, but we can see plenty there that needs to be done._ **_~Alan Turing_**

+# Progress Report

+To begin with we have implemented a Nomad server process which just receives HTTP requests to run applications, shut down applications and re-provision running applications.
+We chose Nomad because of the ease of use and its ability to dynamically re-provision running applications.
+This feature will allow us to test various policies efficiently.
+Further, we developed some mock applications that will do some processing work (such as matrix multiplication, file I/O) to consume allotted resources and will log each request comming to them from clients.
+Finally, we developed a simple scheduler which will read the application requirements from a database and send deployment requests to the nomad server.
+The mock application will periodically send its statistics such as resources consumed and requests served to the server running the scheduler.
+Based on policy decisions, the scheduler can then decide whether to let the application run on its current tier or move to another tier.
+Moreover, in order to simplfy the 'mechanism' or the implementation part we have a table containing the current IP address of the applications so that the routing process is simplified.
+We now aim to compare and contrast different policy decisions using this implementation.